Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Immigration consultant

-"Lavoro Autonomo is a general term for several variants of Italian residence permits, where entrepreneurship, freelancing and opening a company representation — all fall under Lavoro Autonomo.
-You can see this wording on the visa sticker in the passport: D."
+"Lavoro autonomo is a general term for several variants of Italian residence permits where entrepreneurship, freelancing and opening a company representation are all covered by Lavoro Autonomo.
+This wording can be seen on the visa sticker (type D) in the passport."

-If Digital Nomad is about “coming quickly and staying for a while,” LA is about “building a life in Italy seriously.”
-It is more complicated, longer and more expensive to start.
-But LA gives what nomad visas do not: public healthcare, low taxes through forfettario, pension contributions and a direct path to long-term residence and citizenship.
+If Digital Nomad (DN) is about “arrive quickly and stay a while”, LA is about “build a life in Italy seriously.”
+It’s more complex, longer and costlier at the start.
+But LA gives things DN does not: access to public healthcare, low taxes via forfettario, pension contributions and a direct path to long-term residence and citizenship.

 Italian visa specialist

 "This is a complex but long-term option for people who can plan their steps far ahead.
-Suited to a stable and forward-looking person."
+It’s designed for a stable, forward-looking person."

 Three LA subtypes: freelance, business, representation